 VPNs are great all-purpose tools that can usually defeat throttling efforts from Verizon in an instant.
 For more stubborn ISPs, though, you’ll want to deploy stronger measures to keep your connection fast and secure.
 Below are some of the most common alternatives to stop throttling.

 VPN Configuration Settings

 By default, most VPNs will immediately put a stop to throttling efforts by Verizon or any other company.
 Encryption is often all that’s needed to give you free access to the internet.
 If that’s not enough, you can usually change some of your VPN’s settings to try a more aggressive method.

 Open your VPN’s configurations page and look for an option to change security protocol settings.
 Inside, check for ways to alter the default port, toggle extra encryption protocols, or switch encryption types altogether.

 Below are a few common changes you might be able to make that often help stop data throttling.

 - Use UDP or TCP port 1194, the official OpenVPN port

 - Switch to UDP or TCP port 80

 - Try a high port, like 41185

 SSL (Secure Socket Layer) tunnels are an extremely reliable method for defeating ISP throttling efforts.
 If you’ve ever seen a site with a green padlock icon in your browser’s URL bar, that means it was secured with HTTPS, or HTTP secure.
-This protocol uses SSL for basic encryption, and you can do the same for all of your internet traffic, making it anonymous and difficult to track.
+This protocol uses SSL for basic encryption, and you can do the same for all of your internet traffic, making it anonymous and difficult for Verizon to track.